Azure/azure-rest-api-specs/specification/quota/resource-manager/readme.md

     from: groupquota.json
     where: $.paths["/providers/Microsoft.Management/managementGroups/{managementGroupId}/providers/Microsoft.Quota/groupQuotas/{groupQuotaName}/groupQuotaLimits/{resourceName}".delete
     reason: Quota cannot be deleted or reduced.
 It is not supported by any resource provider.
+  - code: PathForTrackedResourceTypes
+    from: groupquota.json
+    reason: This API is a Management Group level API.
 ```

 ---